 Welcome to Global Research Nurses, a network developed by nurses for nurses.
 The prime focus is to help nurses engage, learn and seek opportunities to work in clinical research, and ultimately develop and lead their own studies.

-Global Research Nurses thus endeavor to give nurses, involved in or conducting their own clinical research, a voice.
+Global Research Nurses endeavors to give nurses, involved in or conducting their own clinical research, a voice.
 We strongly believe that nurses who lead clinical research will become change agents and improve clinical outcomes.
 By undertaking pragmatic research into clinical issues nurses face in their practice they could be instrumental in transforming the health of their patients.

 VISION - Enabling a community of practice of nurse research leaders.
 Nurses involved in research will be encouraged to make their voices heard and form a community of practice sharing their achievements, challenges and ideas.

 MISSION - All research nurses will have free access to tools, training, support and guidance to engage in and lead research.

 To get the most out of the site sign up as a member - membership is FREE!
 Then browse the various resources on this site and other sites of The Global Health Network for guidance, information and peer support that you need to conduct your role and enhance your career as a nurse working in research.
 You will see that The Global Health Network is an online collection of websites that all aim to support health research by the sharing of methods and knowledge.
 More details about the Global Health Network and its governance and operations can be found here.

 On the Global Research Nurses site you will find links to lots of resources, including for instance, the following:

 - A professional network where you can find colleagues nearby or across continents.
 Use the Blogs, Bookmarks and Groups to get in touch to find out how your peers working in other regions or on other diseases set up studies or find and use research evidence.